 When he announced that he was stepping down from his position at City Hall to accept the position as Managing Partner of The Miller Law Firm Detroit, Mayor Duggan thanked Hollowell for his service and praised his accomplishments: “Under Butch Hollowell’s leadership, not only has the city saved millions of dollars in lawsuit settlements that can be used for critical city services, his vigorous efforts to address the issues of commercial blight, illegal graffiti and illegal dumping have greatly improved the quality of life in Detroit’s neighborhoods.
 It’s no surprise The Miller Law Firm recognized Butch’s outstanding abilities as a lawyer and administrator and recruited him to their team.”
 City Council President Brenda Jones added, “I appreciate Butch Hollowell’s service to the Detroit City Council.
 He represented us in key legislation, cut the flow of lawsuit payouts in half and worked to ensure the best interests of the city were protected.
 Under Butch’s leadership, excellent legal advice was provided to City Council and we wish him well in this new chapter of his life.”

-During his tenure at the City, he served as a board member of the City’s Downtown Development Authority, as a Mayoral appointee, where he chaired the DDA’s 4.1(c) sub-committee overseeing the approval of contacts exceeding $500,000.
-He served as a Commissioner of the Detroit Election Commission and as a Trustee of the City’s Police and Fire Pension Board.
+As Corporation Counsel, he served as a Commissioner of the Detroit Election Commission and as a Trustee of the City’s Police and Fire Pension Board.

-Hollowell was previously a Shareholder at Butzel Long, P.C. and at Allen Brothers PLLC.
-He was also General Counsel of the Detroit Branch NAACP, where he litigated voting rights, redistricting, and equal access to education matters in the federal courts, including the U.S. Supreme Court (Schuette v.
+Hollowell was previously a Shareholder at Butzel Long, P.C. and at Allen Brothers PLLC, and also served as General Counsel of the Detroit Branch NAACP, where he litigated voting rights, redistricting, and equal access to education matters in the federal courts, including the U.S. Supreme Court (Schuette v.
 Cantrell, 572 U.S. __; 134 S. Ct.
 1623 (2014); Docket No. 12–682).